Skip to content

 Lines

-You can draw the vertical and horizontal lines, trendlines (diagonal), as well as the Rays directly in the charts.
+You can draw vertical and horizontal lines, trend lines (diagonal), as well as rays directly on the charts.

 Select the corresponding button and click on the chart to place a line.